fcarrus/IDM-Upgrading-Guide/README.md

 # systemctl stop sssd && rm -vf /var/lib/sss/db/* && systemctl  start sssd
 ```

-Wait a few seconds then try again resolving users with `id`.
-Also try to resolve SUDO rules:
+Wait a few seconds, then try again resolving users with `id`.
+It will work eventually.

+Now try to resolve SUDO rules:

 ```
 # sudo -ll -U someuser@ad.example.com
 ```

-If SSSD does not cooperate, try again restarting it with cache cleanup.
+If still `id` and `sudo -ll` do not work, try again restarting SSSD with cache cleanup.
 It might take a few attempts.

 At this point, all is OK but you need to reboot the server to use the new kernel.
-In any case, it's ok to reboot now.
+It's ok to reboot now.

 ```
 # shutdown -r now
 ```

 When the server comes back up, try again the `id` command and restart SSSD if it does not work, like said above.
-It has to work or the IDM services won't start.
+This has to work, otherwise the IDM services won't start correctly.

-Now run `ipa-server-upgrade`:
+Now run `ipa-server-upgrade` one last time:

 ```
 # ipa-server-upgrade -v
 ```

 As always, keep an eye on the `errors` log.
-It should behave like when `yum update` was running.
+It should do the same like when `yum update` was running.

 If dirsrv gets stuck while shutting down, follow the steps above until it completes the upgrade steps.

 When the ipa-server-upgrade completes successully, test again `id` and `sudo -ll` for some users.
 It should work.

-**Note**: In some cases, it is advised to disable the compat plugin while running the upgrades.
+**Note**: In some cases, it is advised to disable the _compat plugin_ while running the upgrades.
 I did so, but it completely disabled one of the most customer-used features: the [sudo-for-local-user](https://access.redhat.com/solutions/2347541).
 I skipped disabling it without major problems.
 The most evident is the `waiting for SSSD to become online...` message like said above.

 ### Repeat for All Other Replicas

 Repeat on other replicas until all of them are at the same RHEL version.
 Do only **one server at a time**.
 Do not keep them on mixed releases (i.e. 7.4 and 7.5) for long time.
 This is not supported except while upgrading.

-When all servers are done, go back to the _CA-Renewal Master_ and repeat for the next RHEL release.
+When all servers are done, repeat for the next RHEL Release starting from the _CA-Renewal Master_.

 Have fun.